Tag Archives: Travel

 If you grew up in northern Rhode Island you are no stranger to Chepachet Village, but you may not be familiar with its history.
 Walking through this quaint community of antique shops one cannot help but to appreciate its rustic charm.
 The areas history dates far back before the earliest of commercial ventures were imagined.
 I believe they called them “Trading Posts” back then.
 What are now The Town Trader and surrounding shops were some of the historic establishments started by those early Americans who saw Glocester as a place for business opportunities during colonial times.

-Originally home of many Pequot and Nipmuc people, Chepachet finds it origin in the language of these native Americans.
+Originally home of many Pequot and Nipmuc people, Chepachet finds its origin in the language of these native Americans.
 Chepachet means “where rivers meet”.
 The Chepachet River flows through Glocester and Burrillville starting at New Pond, flowing north to Gilleran Pond, and eventually joins with the Clear River to Branch River.
 Obviously the ideal natural infrastructure to facilitate trade between native Americans and the colonists.
 Have canoe, will travel!

 In 1774 Chepachet residents were ready for independence and were not shy about lending their support for the impending revolution.
 At that time the “Gloucester Light Infantry” was founded in town.
 The infantry operates an armory museum behind the town hall at 33 Dorr Drive, formerly Chepachet Elementary School.
 I’ll have to visit there someday.
 I will be sure to share my findings when I do.